 - Encourage a creative musical culture

-- Support faculty who would like to experiment with new ideas
+- Support faculty and staff experimenting with new ideas

 - Encourage activities and initiatives that support School of Music Distinct Values

 - Help differentiate the School of Music in ways that distinguish us as a national leader